Ugochukwuodinaka/Covid-19-Impact-on-Airline-Traffic-Analysis/README.md

      5. Overall, the analysis of flight trends by month highlights the dynamic nature of air travel activity throughout the year, with fluctuations influenced by external factors such as the Covid-19 pandemic, government policies, economic conditions, and seasonal variations.

+- Here's an analysis of the contribution of different Airports to the Overall Traffic Impact of the Covid-19 pandemic:

+     1. Decline in Air Travel Activity: The data reflects a significant decrease in air travel activity across various airports, as indicated by the lower percentages of baseline.
+This decline can be attributed to the widespread implementation of travel restrictions, border closures, and lockdown measures in response to the Covid-19 pandemic.

+     2. Regional Variation in Impact: While airports in Canada and the USA are among the top contributors to the overall traffic impact, they also experienced substantial reductions in activity.
+Canadian airports such as Winnipeg International, Hamilton International, and Calgary International, despite ranking high in contribution, still witnessed notable declines compared to pre-pandemic levels.
+Similarly, major US airports like Newark Liberty International, Daniel K Inouye International, and Chicago O'Hare International, while significant contributors, also saw decreases in air traffic activity.

+     3. Resilience of Some Airports: Despite the overall decline, certain airports displayed relatively higher levels of activity compared to others.
+For instance, Vancouver
+        International in Canada and Dallas/Fort Worth International in the USA maintained higher percentages of baseline, indicating a degree of resilience or adaptability to the challenges posed by the pandemic.

+     4. Impact on International Travel Hubs: International travel hubs such as Los Angeles International, Miami International, and John F. Kennedy International in the USA experienced significant declines in activity.
+These airports typically handle a large volume of international flights, but the pandemic's disruption to global travel severely impacted their operations.

+     5. Global Connectivity Affected: Airports beyond North America, such as Kingsford Smith in Australia and Santiago International Airport in Chile, also witnessed declines in air travel activity.
+This indicates the global nature of the pandemic's impact on air travel and underscores the interconnectedness of aviation networks worldwide.

+     6. Economic and Operational Challenges: The data reflects the economic and operational challenges faced by airports during the pandemic, including reduced passenger demand, cancellations of flights, and financial strains on airport operations.
+These challenges have necessitated adaptive measures and strategic planning to navigate the uncertainties of the aviation industry in 2020 and beyond.

+     7. Overall, the analysis of airport contributions to the overall traffic impact underscores the profound effects of the Covid-19 pandemic on air travel activity worldwide.

+- The geospatial map showing the percentage of baseline by airports, longitude, latitude, countries, states, and cities offers a detailed visualization of the impact of the Covid-19 pandemic on air travel activity in 2020.
+Here's an analysis based on the provided information:

+     1. Spatial Distribution of Impact: The map provides insights into the spatial distribution of the percentage of baseline across different airports, countries, states, and cities.
+        Areas with higher percentages may indicate regions that were less severely affected by the pandemic's disruptions, while lower percentages signify areas with more significant declines in air travel activity.

+     2. Identification of Hotspots and Coldspots: By overlaying the data on a geospatial map, it becomes possible to identify hotspots and coldspots of air travel activity represented by the sizes of the blue bubbles.
+Bigger bubbles correspond to regions with relatively higher percentages of baseline, indicating resilience or adaptability to the challenges posed by the pandemic. smaller bubbles, on the other hand, represent areas with lower percentages, signifying more significant disruptions.

+     3. Impact on Transportation Hubs: The map highlights the impact of the pandemic on transportation hubs, such as airports, which serve as critical nodes in global air travel networks.
+Airports with lower percentages of baseline may include major international hubs that experienced substantial declines in passenger traffic, flight operations, and cargo shipments due to travel restrictions and reduced demand.

+     4. Regional Disparities and Economic Implications: Regional disparities in the percentage of baseline reflect variations in the severity of the pandemic's impact on air travel activity.
+These disparities can have economic implications, affecting industries dependent on tourism, business travel, and international trade.
+Regions heavily reliant on air transportation may experience economic downturns due to reduced connectivity and mobility.

+     5. Policy Response and Recovery Strategies: The geospatial map can inform policymakers, aviation industry stakeholders, and public health officials in assessing the effectiveness of policy responses and designing recovery strategies.
+Understanding the spatial patterns of air travel activity can help prioritize resource allocation, target interventions, and support the gradual resumption of air travel in the post-pandemic period.

+## View and Interact With Power BI Dashboard Report
+You can view and interact with this report [here](https://app.powerbi.com/view?r=eyJrIjoiNzUzZDA3YzEtNjI3Ni00NDRlLWFjMTEtNGUzNWUyYWY5Y2NmIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).The dashboard report on Covid-19 Impact on Airports Traffic (2020) analysis showcases an interactive visual of the project in power BI.

+## Conclusion